isabella232/one-eye-docs/docs/modes-of-operation/_index.md

 To use One Eye in imperative mode, [install the one-eye command-line tool](../cli/install/), then use its commands to install One Eye and perform other actions.
 For a list of available commands, see the [CLI reference](../cli/reference/).

 > Note: You can also monitor and configure many aspects of your logging infrastructure using the One Eye web interface.
-To access the web interface run the `one-eye ingress install --update; one-eye ingress connect` command (if your [KUBECONFIG file is set properly](../cli/login/), the command automatically performs the login).
+To access the web interface run the `one-eye ingress install --update; one-eye ingress connect` command (if your [KUBECONFIG file is set properly](../cli/login/)).

 ### Install/Uninstall components